 Students who have been admitted to Departmental Studies may take one course each semester on a pass-fail basis to the limit of three courses or nine semester hours in total (not including credit obtained for cooperative assignments).
 However, students on academic probation are not eligible to take courses on a pass-fail basis during the term of their probation.
 Courses used in fulfillment of general education requirements, courses specified by number and/or title in the student's curriculum and major-program electives may not be taken on a pass/fail basis.
-A passing grade will have no bearing on the student's term average or cumulative average, a failing grade will be averaged in both the term and cumulative average on the same basis as any other grade of "F".
+A passing grade will have no bearing on the student's term cumulative university, or cumulative program grade point average, a failing grade will be averaged in both the term, cumulative university, and cumulative program grade point average on the same basis as any other grade of "F".